-THE ANALYSIS OF CULTURAL TEXTS WITH RESPECT TO DISCURSIVE FORMATIONS
+THE ANALYSIS OF THE TEXTS OF CULTURAL ANTHROPOLOGY WITH RESPECT TO DISCURSIVE FORMATIONS

-Episteme and discursive practices (in the context of analysis of cultural texts).
-The analysis of specific discursive formation as a medium of origin, operation and interpretation of the text in theaspectofitsprerequisites.
-The analysis of cultural texts in the context of the language specific to the respective discursive formation.
+Episteme and discursive practices (in the context of the analysis of texts belonging to the sphere of cultural anthropology).
+The analysis of specific discursive formation as a medium of origin, operation and interpretation of the text in the aspect of its prerequisites.
+The analysis of the texts of cultural anthropology in the context of the language specific to the respective discursive formation.
 The disclosure of connection between the discursive formation and analyzed text at the level of the relationship between the code of the text and code rules of formation.
-Identification of translation and transmutationinfluences on the contexts in which a cultural formfunctions in the realm of discursive formation.
+Identification of translation and transmutation influences on the contexts in which a cultural form functions in the realm of discursive formation.
 The analysis of the text transformations (semiotic and semantic, at the level of internal context, from the standpoint of meaning), which take place in the own dynamics of discursive formation.
 Identifying the impact of contextual formation relations on the procedures of understanding, interpretation, application and creation of a new objective form of culture.

-THE METHODOLOICAL BASIS AND TECHNIQUES OF DISCURSIVE ANALYSIS OF CULTURAL TEXTS
+THE METHODOLOICAL BASIS AND TECHNIQUES OF DISCURSIVE ANALYSIS OF THE TEXTS OF CULTURAL ANTHROPOLOGY

 The recognition of fundamental role of language and communication in the development of culture and cultural creativity.
 The identification of language and communication as fundamentally important subject matters of culturological research.
-The principal directedness of the research towards the search for the historical and cultural determinants of cultural texts.
+The principal directedness of the research towards the search for the historical and cultural determinants of the texts of cultural anthropology.
 The principle of unity and interconnection of diachronic and synchronic approaches.
-The principle of unity of semantic and pragmatic analysis in the discourse reading of cultural texts.
-The indispensible character of the taking into account the contextual aspects of creation and understanding of cultural texts.
-The necessity of the investigation of evident and hidden factors influencing the cultural texts creation, of the superficial and deep levels of their meaning, of explicit and implicit prerequisites of their understanding and interpretation.
+The principle of unity of semantic and pragmatic analysis in the discursive reading of the texts of cultural anthropology.
+The indispensible character of the taking into account the contextual aspects of creation and understanding of the texts of cultural anthropology.
+The necessity of the investigation of evident and hidden factors influencing the creation of the texts of cultural anthropology, of the superficial and deep levels of their meaning, of explicit and implicit prerequisites of their understanding and interpretation.
 The unity of the process and result in discourse analysis.